khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 title: "Sales page teardown: Workshop"
 featured: true
 ---

+Ah the life of the beginning freelancer.
+Landing contracts.
+Writing code.
+Arguing with cheap clients.
+Looking for contracts (actually spending an awful lot of time on the latter).

 [Workshop](http://letsworkshop.com/) is a service which sends you curated web development leads.
-As as a consultant, their sales pitch resonated deeply with me[^feast].
+Their sales pitch resonated deeply with me[^feast].
 Let's see what makes it so great.

 ## Introduction

 Before diving into the main body copy, let's talk about the first screen because it's **exceedingly great**.
-It's very obvious the author spent a lot of time on the first screen.[^firstline]
+It's very obvious the author spent a lot of time on it.[^firstline]

 A lot of longform sales pages rely on the strength of a single tagline to make you read the rest of the page[^sugarman].
 This one doesn't --- the first screen is actually a condensed version of the sales pitch.
 It answers the three questions everybody asks themselves when landing on a new website: